batosi175/poke-paths/README.md

 ### Additional libraries

-Material-ui: It's a ui library with several components and styling options
+[Material-ui](https://material-ui.com/): Is a ui library with several components and styling options